blues270/CSPROJECT/README.md

 Data that would be saved:

-1. Type of Data - Booking Management
+1. Type of Data - Travel Dashboard
    Purpose: To save the Booking Details of an user and to let the user search, book structure in JSON format: